 - Certain illnesses (considering dry air can increase your risk of getting sick)

 Dry air in your home can actually increase your chances of catching viruses, which is especially unsettling during flu season as the COVID-19 pandemic continues on around us.

 Viruses are more likely to spread when your air is too dry or too moist and studies show that your home’s Relative Humidity (the amount of water vapor present in the air) can strongly influence how viruses spread while indoors.
 “Our natural respiratory defenses are quickly impaired at RH 20%, resulting in increased susceptibility to respiratory infections such as COVID-19,” states Dr. Stephanie Taylor, M.D.
 Harvard Medical School and member of the ASHRAE Epidemic Task Force.
 It’s true, in low-humidity environments, your immune system defenses may be lowered and therefore, can cause you to be more susceptible to viruses and other illnesses.

-Overall, to help prevent the proliferation of viruses in your home, it’s important to keep your home’s humidity as close to 50% as possible.
+Overall, to help prevent the proliferation of viruses in your home, it’s important to keep your home’s humidity between 30-60 percent.
 Doing this will help you combat the harmful impact of dry air and ensure your family is safe at home this winter.